Home | The Dom-Rep | Practical and Useful Links

 Dominican Republic – Country Information

-• The Dominican Republic was discovered in 1492 by Christopher Columbus, and it was soon named La Hispaniola ("The Spanish Island").
+The Dominican Republic was discovered in 1492 by Christopher Columbus, and it was soon named La Hispaniola ("The Spanish Island").
 Described by Columbus as a beautiful paradise, with high forested mountains and large river valleys.
 It was the New World's first capital, the site of its first Catholic Cathedral, University and Hospital.

 After the colonization process, interventions, revolutions, independence from Haiti(27th February of 1844) and a thirty years dictatorship ending on the 60s, the Dominican Republic is a democratically governed state in the form of a presidential democracy.

 Dominican Republic is a paradise with plenty to explore, as the country is made up of over 30,000 square miles of lush tropical islands and 1000 miles of beautiful turquoise water beaches with white sands.
-Surrounded by the Saona, Beata, Catalina and Alto Velo islands, the country spans 178 miles from north to south and 242 miles from east to west.

 In the center of the country is the Cordillera Central with the highest peak in the Caribbean (Pico Duarte) with lush vegetation, rivers and waterfalls.

-The Dominican Republic has great plains for the cultivation of sugar cane, coffee, tobacco, bananas...
+It has great plains for the cultivation of sugar cane, coffee, tobacco, bananas...

-• Weather / temperatures
+Weather / temperatures

-• The Dominican Republic enjoys a tropical climate year-round.
+The Dominican Republic enjoys a tropical climate year-round.
 Its average annual temperatures range from 66° to 93° F (19° to 34° C).

 Hurricane season is from July to October.
 There’s not any raining season and the weather is generally hot.

-• Dominican Republic Economy
+Dominican Economy

-• Since the 1960s the Dominican Republic's economy has shifted significantly from reliance on sugar and other agricultural commodities to an emphasis on tourism, mining, and manufacturing.
+Since the 1960s the Dominican Republic's economy has shifted significantly from reliance on sugar and other agricultural commodities to an emphasis on tourism, mining, and manufacturing.

 The tourism plays an increasing since the early 90s, is strongly encouraged by the government through "facilities" made to foreign investors.

-After a severe financial crisis in 2003 and 2004, the country has regained a good growth, GDP grew 7.5% in first quarter 2010 (source Central Bank).
+After a severe financial crisis in 2003 and 2004, the country has regained a good growth, GDP grew 4.6% in 2013 (source Central Bank).

-The currency is the Dominican Peso (DOP / RD $), the U.S. dollar and the euro are accepted in tourist areas however it is advisable to pay in local currency.
+The currency is the Dominican Peso (DOP / RD$), the U.S. dollar and the euro are accepted in tourist areas however it is advisable to pay in local currency.

-• Capital: Santo Domingo (three million inhabitants) Nationality: Noun and adjective--Dominican(s) Population of the country (2009): 9.65 million.
+Capital: Santo Domingo (three million inhabitants) Nationality: Noun and adjective--Dominican(s) Population of the country (2009): 9.65 million.

 Annual growth rate (2007): 1.5%.